restfulhead/azure-functions-nodejs-openapi-validator/packages/azure-functions-openapi-validator/README.md

 This library contains an Open API v3.0 validator and an Azure Functions v4 hook that validates http function requests.

 It identifies the Azure function route and tries to find a matching route in the Open API specification.
-It then validates query parameters, the request body and response body against the schema.
+It then validates query parameters, the request body and response body against a schema.

 ## Caveats